Where the girls are so pretty,

 Dubliners vs. Corkonians

-By and large the "feud" is little more than a cliché, seeing as most Corkonians and pretty much all Dubliners just ignore it.
+Don't worry though - by and large the "feud" is little more than a bit of craic.
 The only exception is when it comes down to sport, but even here the Corkonians are much more enthusiastic about the whole feud thing than the Dubs.
 Notably, the Northside/Southside divide also exists in Cork.
 However, South Corkonians are in no way the same as South Dubs.

 The Spire of Dublin

 To celebrate the other millennium, the city set up a 121 metre (393 ft) tall metal spire in the middle of O'Connell Street where the Nelson's Pillar once stoodnote .
 It's... well, it's tall and metal and pointy, and possibly not the best idea to build in a city with a heroin problem.
 Still the Spire has inspired a few affectionate nicknames, many of them even printable ('the stiletto in the ghetto', the 'stiffy on the Liffey' or the saying 'There'll always be one prick on O'Connell Street' for instance).